 Products used for the treatment of cut plywood shall be Transport and Main Roads registered products (refer Clause 5).
-Hold Point 4 Plywood panels in contact with the ground shall be veneer treated and thus the cut plywood does not have to be retreated.
-Plywood panels off the ground shall be treated with a product registered for preservative treatment of cut plywood off the ground.
+Hold Point 6 Plywood panels in contact with the ground shall be veneer treated and such cut plywood will then not have to be retreated.
+Plywood panels off the ground shall be treated with a product registered for preservative treatment of cut plywood.